 “Before the race, the dogs’ metabolic makeup is similar to humans.
 Then suddenly they throw a switch—we don’t know what it is yet—that reverses all of that,” animal exercise researcher Dr. Michael S. Davis told the New York Times in 2018.
 “In a 24-hour period, they go back to the same type of metabolic baseline you see in resting subjects.
 But it’s while they are running 100 miles a day.”

 7. You need to watch huskies closely.

 These pups love to run and explore.
 They’re known to be escape artists and are capable of digging under fences and slipping out of leashes.

-that the shiba inu and the chow chow share the most DNA with the grey wolf.
+Studies say that the shiba inu and the chow chow share the most DNA with the gray wolf.
 Coming in near the top is the Siberian husky.
 That said, huskies are domesticated dogs and have evolved separately from their wild cousins for thousands of years.

 10. Blue eyes make them distinct.

 Not many dog breeds can boast piercing blue eyes.
 Some dogs—like the Australian shepherd or Weimaraner—have them thanks to the merle gene, which results in the loss of pigmentation.
 But huskies can have bright eyes without that gene.
 Not all huskies have blue eyes, though.

 Huskies are very expressive dogs.
 They make a whole assortment of noises, from typical dog barks to wolf-like howls.
 The breed is also known for being rather talkative, as you can see in the video above.

 A version of this story originally ran in 2016; it has been updated for 2022.